On surface links whose link groups are abelian: Double and Triple linking numbers of torus-covering -links

 \section{Double and Triple linking numbers of torus-covering $T^{2}$-links}

-The double linking numbers and the triple linking numbers are natural generalizations of the classical linking numbers, and are the most fundamental link-homotopy invariants of surface links measuring linking amounts of two or three components.
-The double and triple linking numbers are complete invariants of {\em link bordism classes}: Two surface links are link bordant if and only if they have the same double- and triple linking numbers \cite{CKSS01,San,San2}.
+The double linking numbers and the triple linking numbers are natural generalizations of the classical linking numbers, and are the most fundamental link-homotopy invariants of surface links.
+The double and triple linking numbers are complete invariants of {\em link bordism classes}: Two surface links are link bordant if and only if they have the same double and triple linking numbers \cite{CKSS01,San,San2}.
 In this section, we give formulae for the double and triple linking numbers of torus-covering $T^{2}$-links in terms of their basis braids.